About HSEMA's Program

 - Intelligence Analysis

 - Information Technology/Computer Science

 - Political Science

 - Public Administration/Policy

 A highly qualified applicant will possess the following: self-motivation, attention to detail, critical thinking skills, excellent oral and written communication skills, and the ability to work in a fast-paced environment.

-The HSEMA Internship Program is offered in three sessions each year: Fall, Summer and Spring with six unique directorates listed below.
-The application cycle for the Spring 2018 session begins February 12, 2018, and ends April 29, 2018.
+The HSEMA Internship Program is offered in three sessions each year: Fall, Winter, and Summer.
+We are currently accepting applications for the Winter session, which begins January 14, 2019, and ends April 12, 2019.
+You can find specific opportunities below.
+(The application deadline is October 25, 2018.)
 Please send any questions regarding the Internship Program or the application process to [email protected].

-*Applicants must be US citizens and are subject to a background check
+*To apply, you must be a US citizen.
+All applications are subject to a background check.